MarioBlazek/practical-apis/README.md

 ### 4. Extend eZ REST API

 * Create a IpaVisitor, setting the right mime types and href attributes if they make sense
-* Register it in services.yml with Tag ezpublish_rest.output.value_object_visitor for the IPA entity
+* Register it in services.yml with Tag `ezpublish_rest.output.value_object_visitor` for the IPA entity
-* Create a REST controller returning the IPA object
+* Create a new `RestController` with a `ipaAction` returning the IPA object
+* Check your new REST API with the REST client
 * Encapsulate the IPA object into a `CachedValue` object, give the location id as parameter

 #### Bonus